Playerian/Jungle-Exploration/README.md

 2. more stuff

 # FAQS:
-Q: Why the beast drops compass component from its body?
+Q1: Why the beast drops compass component from its body?

-A: Because the beast eats squirrels.
+A1: Because the beast eats squirrels.

+Q2: If the squirrel eats compass component, and you eat the squirrel, where is the compass component?

+A2: You digest it.

 # P.S.:
 Don't be afraid to send pull requests!